cvalenzuela/Mappa/README.md

     canvas = createCanvas(800, 700);
     // Create a tile map centered in New York with an initial zoom level of 4. myMap = mappa.tileMap(options);
-    // Append the tile map to the p5 canvas.
-This will display the map. myMap.append(canvas);
+    // Overlay the tile map to the p5 canvas.
+This will display the map. myMap.overlay(canvas);
   }

   function draw(){